sakshisingh301/Corona-app-auth/README.md

 ﻿# Corona-app-auth
- created a microservice architecture which supports authentication and authorization for existed corona virus app .
+ Created a microservice architecture which supports authentication and authorization for existed corona virus app .